The worst thing you can do to a team of experts is make them explain themselves in a language designed for amateurs.

-Naturally, I put the onus for implementing all of my suggestions on the team’s manager.
-Since red team management and practice leadership is my longest held and, according to LinkedIn, my most marketable position, I have a lot of experience with fielding the sort of misguided idealism about KPIs and “stories” that comes from disconnected executives who only have hammers and don’t believe anything exists but nails.
+Since red team management and practice leadership is my bread and butter, I have a lot of experience with fielding the sort of misguided idealism about KPIs and “stories” that comes from disconnected executives who mistake familiarity for wisdom, assuming that because one thing works somewhere, it must work everywhere.

-What follows is a mostly accurate reproduction of my rather long reply.
+What follows is a refined reproduction of my reply.

 The first thing every project manager has to understand is that your app/platform/tool/whatever isn’t what gets the work done.

-Most of the time, especially in security consulting, this end result is outlined in a contract.
-The end result is a report or deliverable of some kind.
-Keeping this simple helps everyone.
+Most of the time, especially in security consulting, the end result is outlined in a contract as a report or deliverable of some kind.
 For freeform projects like research efforts or tool development, replace the end result with an end state.

-One must, with no shortage of pedantry, distinguish between and end result and an end state for the sake of clarity among teams.
-Here are a few real-world examples from my career and the solutions my team came up with all on their own that exceeded my expectations and was better than anything I could have come up with myself:
+Here are a few real-world examples from my career and the solutions my team came up with all on their own that were better than anything I could have come up with myself:

 END STATE: We need a way to quickly and painlessly deploy access to client environments from which to conduct pentests.